WildPresenter

 Using WildPresenter

-WildPresenter does so much more than create Flash movies from PowerPoint -- but for the purpose of this review, we will follow these steps to convert a PowerPoint file to SWF using WildPresenter.
+WildPresenter does so much more than creating Flash movies from PowerPoint.
+But for the purpose of this review, we will follow these steps to

-- Go to your Windows Start menu and choose
+- Go to your Windows Start menu and choose All Programs | WildForm | WildPresenter

-All Programs | WildForm | WildPresenter (see Figure 1 above).
+(see Figure 1 above).

-When the application opens for the first time, you'll be shown
+- This launches the WildPresenter interface.
+When the application opens for the first time, you'll be shown a dialog box with various

-a dialog box with various options (see Figure 2).
+options (see Figure 2).

 Figure 2: WildPresenter Interface

-choose Cancel -- this will open another dialog box where a name
+- Rather than selecting any provided options, choose Cancel -- this will open another dialog box where a name

-and location can be given to the new WildPresenter project (see Figure
+and location can be given to the new WildPresenter project (see Figure 3).

 Figure 3: The Create Project dialog box

-back to the WildPresenter interface that contains one Slide and
+- Once you have named your project, you get back to the WildPresenter interface that contains one Slide and one Slide Master.
+Since we

-just right click the Slide on the left pane and choose the Delete
+are not creating any slides within PowerPoint, just right click the Slide on the left pane and choose the Delete Slide option.
+Leave the Slide Master

-- Now, to get some slides, you need to import
+- Now, to get some slides, you need to import your PowerPoint presentation -- choose File | Import File

-any of the PowerPoint files on your system, or download the Indezine
+, open any of the PowerPoint files on your system, or download the Indezine sample file that you can

-Importing a PowerPoint file launches a dialog box that you can see in Figure 4.
+- Importing a PowerPoint file launches a dialog box that you can see in Figure 4.

 Figure 4: PowerPoint Import Options

-Make sure you match these options:
+- Make sure you follow these guidelines:

-- Choose Fully editable PowerPoint so you can edit the individual slides.
+- a.
+Choose Fully editable PowerPoint so you can

-- Under Import Option, activate the All Slides radio button and let the Resize project to PowerPoint dimensions check box be selected.
+button and let the Resize project to PowerPoint dimensions check box be selected.

-- This will bring up the Choose Insertion Point dialog
+- This will bring up the Choose Insertion Point dialog box shown in Figure 5 .
+Here you have a choice

-we have started with a blank WildPresenter project, just go ahead
+to insert the PowerPoint slide to various insertion points.
+Since we have started with a blank WildPresenter project, just go ahead

 and choose the At Beginning option, and click OK.